 A maximum level of average employment or annual revenue at which a firm can qualify as a small business.

 Small Business Concern

-A concern, including its affiliates, that is independently owned and operated, not dominant in the field of operation in which it is bidding on Government contracts, and qualified as a small business under the appropriate criteria and size standards presented in the FAR.
+A concern, including its affiliates, that is independently owned and operated, not dominant in the field of operation in which it is bidding on Government contracts, and qualified as a small business under the appropriate criteria and size standards presented in the Federal Acquisition Regulation (FAR).
 (FAR 19.001)

 Small Business Concern Owned and Controlled by Women

 Small Business Firm

 A small business concern as defined under law and implementing regulations of the Administrator of the Small Business Administration.
 (FAR 27.301- Federal Acquisition Regulation)

 See Set-Aside for Small Business.

 Small Business Subcontractor

 - In connection with subcontracts of $10,000 or less has a number of employees, including its affiliates, that does not exceed 500 persons; and